Skip to content

 Again, it’s whichever.

-Can you be a great public speaker?
+Can INFPs be a great public speaker?
 Well, yeah, if you give yourself time to grow.
 Will your business explode and grow?
 Well, duh, of course, if you continuously nurture it.

 See, I’ve seen this firsthand.

-Again, whatever path you feed or water, that will surely grow.
+Again, whatever path you focus on, that will surely grow.

 Related Post: How Can INFP Gain Mastery Despite the Distractions?